Home workouts are getting expensive, as apps embrace pricey subscriptions

 (Amazon chief executive Jeff Bezos owns The Washington Post.)

-“Some of this is just business logic,” said Julie Ask, a principle analyst at Forrester Research.
+“Some of this is just business logic,” said Julie Ask, a principal analyst at Forrester Research.
 “Netflix and Amazon prove if you get people signed up they don’t turn it off.”

 In the fitness space, people for years have been able to watch free workout videos online.
 The market for home tutorials became more crowded in the past decade as smartphones became ubiquitous and health wearables, especially FitBits and Apple Watches, became the fashion.